Franklin Township, Chester County, Pennsylvania: Politics

+Like most of Chester County, Franklin Township was a Republican Party stronghold throughout the 20th century but has trended Democratic in recent years.
+In 2019, it elected a Democratic-majority Board of Supervisors.
+At the 2020 United States Presidential Election, it voted for a Democratic nominee for president for the first time since 1948.

 Transportation

 As of 2020, there were 54.86 mi of public roads in Franklin Township, of which 16.89 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 37.97 mi were maintained by the township.

 Pennsylvania Route 841 and Pennsylvania Route 896 are the numbered highways serving Franklin Township.
 PA 841 follows Chesterville Road and Wickerton Road along a southwest-northeast alignment through western, central and northern parts of the township.
 PA 896 follows New London Road along a northwest-southeast alignment through central portions of the township.